timoa/nodejs-encryption-api-example/README.md

 - Crypto library
 - API storing endpoint
 - API retrieval endpoint
-- PM2 support for the Docker container
+- PM2 support for the Docker container (to restart the app in case of failure)